assertchris/rebuildingmootools.com/readme.md

-# Rebuilding Laravel
+# Rebuilding MooTools

-This is a website wrapper for the Rebuilding Laravel books.
+This is a website wrapper for the Rebuilding MooTools books.